IMPORTANT ANNOUNCEMENTS FOR THE WEEK OF

 Dec.
 5 Dickens’ – A Christmas Carol (further details to follow)

-Sunday 10:00 am St. Peter’s Worship followed by Fellowship Time (Sanctuary)
+Sunday 10:00 am St. Peter’s Worship followed by Congregational Mtg.
+(Sanctuary)

 12:00 pm RCCG Worship Service (Sanctuary)